litentry/hackathons/README.md

 Participants can select from the following themes for their hacking projects:

-### 1. VC Use Cases
+### VC Use Cases (Tech Track)
   Create the most innovative and impactful use case of Verifiable Credentials (VCs)!
 Utilize VCs from IdentityHub in a dApp, in a community, or bring it across ecosystems and blockchains.
   When crafting new VCs, ensure that the assertions within them are technically on-chain retrievable for your build.
-While VCs are issued in JSON format, you can integrate it with NFTs or  SBTs to bridge to a wider world.
+While VCs are issued in JSON format, you can integrate it with NFTs or  SBTs to bridge to a broader world.

   Requirements:
   * Utilize VCs created using IdentityHub in a dapp, community or ecosystem.
 Stay tuned for the upcoming VC SDK and documentation!
   * A prototype dApp would be great, but well-demonstrated ideas and concepts are welcome as well.

-### 2. DID Aggregation Use Cases
-  Linking different DIDs / accounts can form an [IDGraph](https://docs.litentry.com/parachain/pallets-and-modules/identity-management-pallet-imp/components-of-the-imp#id-graph) that represents users’ comprehensive profiles.
-It can also act as a gateway to their public on-chain attributes.
-What identities would you integrate, and how do you use DID aggregation to empower online and real-world applications?

-  Stay tuned for the upcoming IDGraph documentation.

-### 3. Identity Assertion Logic and Generation
-  The [assertion](https://docs.litentry.com/parachain/pallets-and-modules/verifiable-credential-management-pallet-vcmp/assertion-definitions-and-parameters) building of the current exemplary VCs is hard coded as part of enclave business logic.
-To ensure its flexibility and extensibility, we are in the transition to a fully programmable logic definition scheme.
-The basic requirement is to have some logic that the VC requester (normally dApps) can define and the TEE-worker can eventually execute inside the enclave.

-  The logic should contain at least the following:
-  * HTTP get/post from/to the data providers
-  * control flow (like different logic based on the result of HTTP response and/or the actual content)
-  * post-processing of the data
-  * (optional) access to the sidechain/parachain storage

-  Some options:
-  * smart contract language based (`solidity` / `ink!`)
-  * wasm
-  * external tools or any other suggestions

-### 4. Parachain/Sidechain Infrastructure Enhancement
-  Would you like to go deeper into our architectural labyrinth and help us improve the backbone of our DID solution?
-You are more than welcome to challenge it, some directions:
-  * alternative block production mechanism for sidechain (currently we are using aura)
-  * transition to stateless computation (= dismiss the storage of IDGraph), or a hybrid of both (stateful and stateless)
-  * better communication between parachain and sidechain, e.g. more efficient syncing, state consistency management, faster message passing …
-  * sidechain integration with other parachains and/or EVM chains
-  * any critical performance improvement

-### 5. Scores & Profiles Design
+### Scores & Profiles Design (Non-tech Track)
   Scores are useful identity metrics that offer communities and groups a lens through which to assess, evolve, and thrive.
 These metrics highlight the aspects that captivate and resonate within a community, providing individuals with a path for personal growth and alignment.

   Requirements:
   * Design Scores or build profiles comprising multiple score elements that showcase the credibility, contributions, and diverse merits of members from a specific community or group.
   * Clearly outline the methodology for calculating each score, describe the meaning and impact of the scores or profiles, and their relevance to the specific community or groups they target.
   * Specify the data prerequisites for each score or profile.
-You have the flexibility to either provide the required data yourself or collaborate with the Litentry team to access the necessary data sources.
+You can either provide the required data yourself or collaborate with the Litentry team to access the necessary data sources.

 ## Registration